til-spreuer/mfci-workflow/readme.md

 The `n_best` parameter determines the maximum amount of cells that are added in each iteration.
 Each 2-cell is only added if it unique, but the same 2-cell might be inferred multiple times.

+## Acknowledgements

+Funded by the European Union (ERC, HIGH-HOPeS, 101039827).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.

+Parameter search was performed with computing resources granted by RWTH Aachen University under project *thes1725*.